Panasonic G9 versus Sony RX100 V

 The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
 The G9 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on a Four Thirds (G9) and an one-inch sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic G9 and the Sony RX100 V are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (55 percent) than the Panasonic G9.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (23 percent) than the Panasonic G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens build in, whereas the G9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the G9 and their specifications in the Micro Four Thirds Lens Catalog.